MintaYLu/DDN/README.md

  Gene 2 |    #     |    #     |    #
  Gene 3 |    #     |    #     |    #

-## Input file format: .txt
+* Input file format: *.txt

-* The output file:
+* The output file: *.csv

-** The first column and third column represent the nodes with differential edges, the second column stands for the differential edges detected under which condition
+The first column and third column represent the nodes with differential edges, the second column stands for the differential edges detected under which condition
-Output file will be saved as .csv format
+Output file will be saved as *.csv format

-Differential network will be plotted in color-coded graph
+* Differential network will be plotted in color-coded graph

 ## Code File:

-General file: DDN 2.1 package example
+* General file: DDN 2.1 package example

-Main function: DDN.py
+* Main function: DDN.py

 Please use Jupyter Notebook to open the .ipynb file

 ## Demo

-Simulated data by SynTreN
+* Simulated data by SynTreN

-Demo please see  DDN 2.1 package example.ipynb
+For demo, please see DDN 2.1 package example.ipynb